Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 An annual subscription for Malwarebytes VPN covers only 1 device

 Overall, there are other VPNs that offer greater privacy, more flexibility, and better device coverage.
-But the average person is likely to find this sufficient for their everyday needs, and the ability to bundle the VPN with Malwarebytes antivirus protection is a bonus (if you're okay with paying extra).
+But the average person is likely to find this sufficient for their everyday needs, and the ability to bundle the VPN with Malwarebytes antivirus protection is a bonus.

 Prices and subscriptions

-Malwarebytes VPN has a wide price range of $3.33–$14.99/mo.
+Malwarebytes Privacy VPN has a wide price range of $3.33–$4.99/mo.
 Your price depends on your subscription term length and how many devices you wish to cover.

-You can cover anywhere from one to 20 devices, just note that your price will increase with each price.
-We also noted that the price appears the same whether you choose a one-year or a two-year subscription.
+You can cover anywhere from one to 20 devices, just note that your price will increase with each device.

 Ultimately, the best option for Malwarebytes Privacy VPN is to purchase a bundle that includes Malwarebytes antivirus.
 See how the two plans compare in the table below.